RTEMS/rtems-docs/user/bsps/aarch64/xilinx-zynqmp.rst

 .. _BSP_aarch64_qemu_xilinx_zynqmp_lp64_qemu:
 .. _BSP_aarch64_qemu_xilinx_zynqmp_ilp32_zu3eg:
 .. _BSP_aarch64_qemu_xilinx_zynqmp_lp64_zu3eg:
+.. _BSP_aarch64_qemu_xilinx_zynqmp_lp64_cfc400x:

 Qemu Xilinx ZynqMP
 ==================

-This BSP supports four variants: `xilinx-zynqmp-ilp32-qemu`, `xilinx-zynqmp-lp64-qemu`, `xilinx-zynqmp-ilp32-zu3eg`, and
+This BSP family supports the following variants:

-`xilinx-zynqmp-lp64-zu3eg`.
+* `xilinx-zynqmp-ilp32-qemu`

+* `xilinx-zynqmp-lp64-qemu`

+* `xilinx-zynqmp-ilp32-zu3eg`

+* `xilinx-zynqmp-lp64-zu3eg`

+* `xilinx-zynqmp-lp64-cfc400x`

 Platform-specific hardware initialization is performed by ARM Trusted Firmware (ATF).
 Other basic hardware initialization is performed by the BSP.
 These BSPs support the GICv2 interrupt controller present in all ZynqMP systems.
 The zu3eg BSPs have also been tested to be fully functional on zu2cg boards and should also work on any other ZynqMP chip variant since the Processing Subsystem (PS) does not vary among chip variants other than the number of CPU cores available.

+This BSP family has been tested on the following hardware:

+* `Avnet UltraZed-EG SOM`

+* `Innoflight CFC-400X`

+* `Trenz TE0802`

+* `Xilinx ZCU102`

 Boot on QEMU
 ------------